The 357 Company Launches 357 Kerbsyde Last Mile Delivery Service

 - Direct-to-Consumer and Business-to-Business last mile delivery for sensitive, tightly regulated, short deadline, high-value products

-- Initially offering last mile delivery in 50 major metropolitan areas coast to coast
+- 357 Kerbsyde initially offering last mile delivery in 50 major metropolitan areas coast to coast

 - time-sensitive/just-in-time delivery of raw materials and parts to manufacturers,